brianhill/cosmology/index.md

 ## Overview

 In two momentous leaps, Einstein discovered that space and time are not what we thought them to be.
 They are intertwined.
 I cannot explain how they are intertwined in this overview.
 If I could, there would be no need for a course.
-You have never experienced this intertwining, because it only becomes apparent when either (a) you are moving at near the speed of light, or (b) you are in the vicinity of an object even larger and denser than our Sun.
+You have never experienced this intertwining, because it only becomes apparent when either (a) you are moving at near the speed of light, or (b) you are in the vicinity of an object even heavier and denser than our Sun.
 The intertwining is highly counterintuitive.
 We call the intertwined fabric of space and time, &ldquo;spacetime.&rdquo;

 More than anyone else since Einstein, John Archibald Wheeler has influenced our understanding of spacetime.
-He is a co-author on the best-known textbooks in the field and his students have gone on to advance the subject dramatically.
-Most notable, perhaps, is his student, Kip Thorne.
+He is an author or co-author on the best-known textbooks in the field and his students have gone on to advance the subject dramatically.
+Most notable of his students, perhaps, is Kip Thorne.

 We will work through Wheeler’s, Thorne’s and others' descriptions of three things: (1) special relativity, which is how space and time are related in the absence of gravity, (2) the behavior of spacetime around a black hole, and (3) the behavior of the spacetime of the entire universe, which is the subject of cosmology.